-Why does ST care so much about OpenSTLinux?
 As microprocessors increasingly become the secret weapons of many integrators, an intuitive and powerful Embedded Linux distribution is like a superpower.
-Too often, decision-makers forget how critical the operating system is to the success of a project.
+Too often, decision-makers overlook the critical role the operating system plays in a project’s success.
 However, developers know all too well how a spotty kernel, poorly written middleware, and unstable builds can slow efforts to a crawl.
 That’s why we’ve been expanding OpenSTLinux since its launch in 2019, both in scope and capability.
 At first glance, there are more packages, new distributions, and myriads of expansions.
 Let us, therefore, explore the OpenSTLinux ecosystem and why it has been such a strong supporting cast in the STM32 MPU story.

 What makes a great BSP?